11 Weird Things That Can Affect The Smell Of Your Butt

 5. Not Wiping Properly

-Of course you should wipe after going to the bathroom, but it's not necessary to really get in there with a cloth.
-"Pre-moistened wipes often have chemicals [that] can irritate skin and cause pain," Lue says.
-"It’s best to wipe firm enough to get all your stool but not too hard to cause an abrasion.
+For example, as Dr. Lue says, "it’s best to wipe firm enough to get all your stool but not too hard to cause an abrasion.
 You can have a unscented, non-medicated, chemical-free wipes, but the key is to make sure you are wiping so that you feel you are clean and fresh."

-While you probably want your jeans to hug all the right areas, be careful about wearing pants that are super tight.
-"Tight fitting clothing such as underwear or pants ... can cause excessive sweat and reduce air circulation around your genitals," Lue says.
+While you may want your jeans to fit snuggly, be careful about wearing pants that fit close to the skin.
+"Tight fitting clothing such as underwear or pants ... can cause excessive sweat and reduce air circulation around your genitals," Dr. Lue says.
 "This can cause skin infections and even lead to changes in your pH."
-Vaginal and yeast infections can result, leading to fishy smells.

 8. Synthetic Fabrics